 Let’s face it, it’s really not about your computer.
 It’s about your files!
 Your email, your pictures, your documents, your music, your movies…those are what’s really important.
 If you have a proper backup, even if your computer is lost, stolen, destroyed, or self-destructs, your data is safe if you have a backup.
-For that reason, everyone should back up their computer
+For that reason, everyone should back up their computer.

 The downside (or limitation) of a mirror backup is that if need to recover a file you deleted a day, week, or month ago, there is no way to recover it…if it was deleted from your computer, it was deleted from the backup too.

 If you’re going to use an external drive for a mirror backup, it’s capacity must at least match the capacity of the drive being backed up.
 If you’re using the drive for an archival backup, the drive should be at least twice the size of the drive being backed up…to leave room for the deleted and older versions of files to remain even when they’ve been trashed on the internal drive.

 The upside of using an external drive is that it remains in your possession all the time.

-The downside is that if you keep the backup drive where the computer is, and there is a catastrophe like a fire, flood, or theft, the backup drive will be damaged or lost just like the computer.
+The downside is that if you keep the backup drive where the computer is, and there is a catastrophe like a fire, flood, or theft, the backup drive will be damaged or lost just like the computer, which brings us to…